-Where the complaint is against the Headteacher (Primary), Stage 2 will be conducted by the Head of Education Primary.
+Where the complaint is against the Headteacher, Stage 2 will be conducted by the Deputy CEO.

-Where the complaint is against the Head of Education Primary or Head of Secondary, Stage 2 will be carried out by the CEO.
+Where the complaint is against the Deputy CEO, Stage 2 will be carried out by the CEO.

 If the complaint is against a Governor, Stage 2 will be carried out by the Chair of Governors.
 If the complaint is about a Chair of Governors' stage 2 will be conducted by an IET Director.